 1. White Blood Cell Count / WBC / Leukocyte Count:

-Normal Value of WBC count in a Blood CBC report: 4000 – 11000 / microliter (mcl) of blood
+Normal Value of WBC count in a Blood CBC report: 4000 – 11000 / microliter (MCL) of blood

-WBCs are required to fight an infection hence it is most commonly increased during an infection until unless the production is altered by some process.
+WBCs are required to fight an infection hence it is most commonly increased during infection unless the production is altered by some process.
 WBC count is also increased in some blood cancers i-e Leukemias

 WBC count is decreased whenever there is a problem in its production.
 WBCs are made in the bone marrow.
-It is always necessary to do further workup if WBC count is low because low WBC count would render the body prone to infections.
+It is always necessary to do further workup if the WBC count is low because a low WBC count would render the body prone to infections.